WhyIsEvery4thYearAlwaysBad/420weedsmoker69/README.md

 # 420weedsmoker69
-My TF2 config.
-Mainly posted this as a back up, but you can download it if you want.
-I highly recommend converting this into a vpk.
+My TF2 config in a vpk.
+You will need the folder, because captions don't work when stored in a vpk.